Hierarchical Units of Greater Sage-Grouse Populations Informing Wildlife Management

 Research implications

-Our analysis of population structure describes the relative importance of local populations and where to avoid landscape disturbances that may negatively affect population connectivity.
-Understanding wildlife population structure and connectivity can help managers identify conservation strategies, as structure can facilitate the study of population changes, and habitat connectivity can provide information on dispersal and biodiversity.
-The hierarchical population units are supporting investigations of factors affecting population demographics while considering multiple scales and while reducing constraints of artificially defined jurisdictional boundaries.
-Therefore, these products will greatly assist state and federal agencies in making informed, targeted, and cost-effective decisions within an adaptive management framework, allowing managers to make real-time management decisions using population data.
+The hierarchical population units support investigations of factors affecting population demographics across multiple scales while reducing the constraints imposed by artificially defined jurisdictional boundaries.
+Therefore, these products will greatly assist state and federal agencies in making informed, targeted, and cost-effective decisions within an adaptive management framework, allowing managers to make more real-time management decisions using population data.

 Funders

-U.S. Geological Survey (Ecosystem Mission Area, Status and Trends Program, Wyoming Landscape Conservation Initiative) and U.S. Bureau of Land Management.
+U.S. Geological Survey (Ecosystem Mission Area, Status and Trends Program, Wyoming Landscape Conservation Initiative) and Bureau of Land Management.

 Partners